Khronus-Project/Khronus_Contracts/readme.md

             - Demo Contracts:
                 These are contracts that serve to test the Coordinator contract, two mock client contracts and one mock node operator contract.
 These also live here.
 - The node application
-    - This is the validator that app that serves alerts.
+    - This is the validator app that serves alerts.
 It can be found in the following repository:
         - https://github.com/Khronus-Project/Khronus_Node

 ## The development environment